Annageorg/FirstWebpage/README.md

 4. At least one link to another page or part of the same page.
 5. Sections of the text formatted using HTML elements.
 6. A description of the GitHub Workflow:
-  a.
-What is a commit?
+  - What is a commit?
-  b.
-What is a branch?
+  - What is a branch?
-  c.
-What is a pull request?
+  - What is a pull request?
-  d.
-Other information beginner coders would find useful.
+  - Other information beginner coders would find useful.
 7. A description of the Unix Shell:
   a.
 How to list the files in a directory.
   b.
 How to show and change the working directory.